 Students will be notiﬁed if they need to submit additional materials for review.
 For this extended review, students are required to submit a letter addressing how they will be successful in the program; including how the program will relate to their future career goals and/or how they have overcome barriers to past educational success.
 Interviews, letters of recommendation, and evidence of professional experience may also be requested.

 In the event a student meets admission for full standing with exception of having an undergraduate degree posted; a student may be admitted as a discretionary enrollment.
 Students will be allowed to enroll in classes, however an official transcript from the degree granting institution with the undergraduate degree posted, must be received prior to the first day of classes to remain enrolled.

 Students who do not qualify for admission in full standing may be admitted on trial enrollment.
 Trial enrollment admission status is to be used only in extraordinary cases.
-Admission as a trial enrollee must be justiﬁed by the admitting department and approved by the Associate Vice Chancellor of Academic Affairs.
+Admission as a trial enrollee must be justiﬁed by the admitting department and approved by the Assistant Provost of Graduate Programs, Assessment, Teaching and Distance Learning.
 Each program determines the number of credits contained in its trial enrollment period, up to nine credits of graduate course work.
 After a student has completed the minimum (as speciﬁed by their program area), the faculty in the program area recommend that the student’s status be changed to full standing or dismissal.
 The credits earned while on trial enrollment may be counted toward a degree if approved by the faculty in the program area.